 I'm sure you'll agree, that's not where we want our lives heading.

 The good news is that good nutrition does not need to be difficult and complicated.

 Here at the Fit Father Project, we teach guys how to keep healthy eating simple by following our famous “1-Day Weight Loss Meal Plan” For Men Over 40.

-Use a mix of those foods and follow our ‘Perfect Plate’ guidelines below.
+Use a mix of these foods and follow our ‘Perfect Plate’ guidelines:

-*Always remember: weight loss results & health changes/improvements vary from individual to individual.
-Just because these studies cite certain data does not mean you will experience these results/outcomes.
-Always consult with your doctor before making decisions about your health.
-This is not medical advice – simply well-researched information about the most effective workout routines for men over 40.
-Thanks for reading!
+*Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
+Always consult with your doctor before making health decisions.
+This is not medical advice – simply very well-researched info on workout routines for men over 40.